 2 Can you number the months that they fulfill?
 Or do you know the time when they bring forth?

 3 They bow themselves, they bring forth their young ones, they cast out their sorrows.

-4 Their young ones become strong, they grow up with corn, they go forth and do not return to them.
+4 Their young ones become strong, they grow up with grain, they go forth and do not return to them.

 5 Who has sent out the wild donkey free?
-Or who has loosed the bonds of the wild donkey,
+Or who has loosened the bonds of the wild donkey,

 6 Whose house I have made the wilderness and the barren land his dwellings?

 7 He scorns the multitude of the city, neither does he regard the crying of the driver.